etes/geodata.npolar.no/iframe/README.md

-## IFrame Code generator
+## Embeded Map Maker

-A simple Javascript utility to embed maps from [Svalbardkartet] (http://svalbardkartet.npolar.no) to your own website using Iframe.
+A simple Javascript utility to create embedable map iFrames from [Svalbardkartet] (http://svalbardkartet.npolar.no) to display on your webpage.

 ###Components: